Magnetic Taylor-Proudman constraint explains the flows into the Tangent Cylinder

-Geophysical and astrophysical flows, whether atmospheres, accretion disk, stellar or planetary interiors are often stronfly constrained by the Coriolis force incurred by background rotation.
-Taylor-Proudman's Constraint (TPC) expresses that rotation mainly renders the flow 2D, and 2D-solenoidal in the plane normal to rotation \cite{proudman1916_prsa,taylor1917_prsa,greenspan1969}.
+Geophysical and astrophysical flows, whether atmospheres, accretion disks, stellar or planetary interiors are often strongly constrained by the Coriolis force produced by background rotation.
+The Taylor-Proudman Constraint (TPC) expresses that rotation mainly renders the flow 2D, and 2D-solenoidal in the plane normal to rotation \cite{proudman1916_prsa,taylor1917_prsa,greenspan1969}.
 To remain 2D and 2D-solenoidal in planetary interiors shaped as spherical shells, the flow must follow geostrophic contours, aligned with surfaces of constant height, \emph{i.e.} concentric cylinders \cite{greenspan1969}.
-For this reason, in planetary interiors with a solid inner core, the \emph{Tangent Cylinder} (TC) extruded from the solid core along the rotation axis, is considered acting as a mechanical barrier separating polar and equatorial regions.
-Both regions are convective, but with different dynamics and they are believed to play different roles in the dynamo mechanism that sustains planetary magnetic fields \cite{takahashi2003_pepi,sreenivasan2006_gafd,garcia2008_prl,schaeffer2017_gji,gastine2023_jfm}.\\ The paradox, here, is that many dynamo theories, especially for the Earth, demand that the Lorentz and the Coriolis forces be of the same order, \emph{i.e.} in the \emph{magnetostrophic regime}, to recover large-scale magnetic fields\cite{dormy2016_jfm,horn2022_prsa}.
-Within the TC too, the TPC determines the dynamics of convective Taylor Columns \cite{grooms2010_prl}, and the Lorentz force needs to act at the leading order to recover the large structures conducive to dynamo action there \cite{chandrasekhar1961, eltayeb1972_prsa, eltayeb1975_jfm,roberts2013_prp,aps2015_pf,horn2022_prsa,horn2023_prsa}.
-However, where a magnetic field competes with the Lorentz force, the TPC is violated by the existence of flows across the TC \cite{cao2018_pnas,hotta2018_apjl,sakuraba2002_gafd,mason2022_gafd,finlay2023_nat}, so the scenario of a flow structure articulated around the TC breaks down.
-Interestingly, Magnetohydrodynamic (MHD) flows in a homogeneous magnetic field exhibit similar tendencies to two-dimensionality to rotating flows\cite{sm82, kolesnikov1974_ian, kp2010_prl, bpdd2018_prl}, and also follow geostrophic-like contours aligned with so-called \emph{characteristic surfaces} \cite{hunt1968_jfm3,kulikovskii1973_ian,alboussiere1996_pf}.
-Yet, although both axial magnetic fields and rotation act individually in a similar way, a theory for their combined action is both missing and needed to understand the flow in the TC region, and how Lorentz and Coriolis forces constrain the convective structures inside it.
-Here we derive and experimentally verify such a theory.\\
+For this reason, in planetary interiors with a solid inner core, the "tangent cylinder" (TC, Fig. \ref{fig:lee}) extruded from the solid core along the rotation axis, is often considered as a mechanical barrier separating polar and equatorial regions.
+Both regions are convective, but with different dynamics and they are believed to play different roles in the dynamo mechanism that sustains planetary magnetic fields \cite{takahashi2003_pepi,sreenivasan2006_gafd,garcia2008_prl,schaeffer2017_gji,gastine2023_jfm}.\\ The paradox, here is that many dynamo theories, especially for the Earth, demand that the Lorentz and the Coriolis forces be of the same order, \emph{i.e.} in the \emph{magnetostrophic regime}, to recover large-scale magnetic fields \cite{dormy2016_jfm,horn2022_prsa}.
+Within the TC too, the TPC determines the dynamics of convective Taylor columns \cite{grooms2010_prl,kunnen2021_jot,ecke2023_arfm}, and the Lorentz force needs to act at the leading order to recover the large structures conducive to dynamo action there \cite{chandrasekhar1961, eltayeb1972_prsa, eltayeb1975_jfm,roberts2013_prp,aps2015_pf,horn2022_prsa,horn2023_prsa}.
+However, where the Lorentz forces competes with the Coriolis force, the TPC is violated \cite{cao2018_pnas,hotta2018_apjl,sakuraba2002_gafd,mason2022_gafd}.
+The scenario of a flow structure articulated around an impermeable TC then breaks down as it cannot explain recently discovered flows meandering in and out of it \cite{schaeffer2017_gji,finlay2023_nat}.
+Interestingly, magnetohydrodynamic (MHD) flows in a homogeneous magnetic field exhibit similar tendencies to two-dimensionality to rotating flows\cite{sm82, kolesnikov1974_ian, kp2010_prl, bpdd2018_prl}, and also follow geostrophiclike contours aligned with so-called "characteristic surfaces" \cite{hunt1968_jfm3,kulikovskii1973_ian,alboussiere1996_pf}.
+Yet, although both axial magnetic fields and rotation act individually {alike}, a theory for their combined action is both missing and needed to understand the flow in the TC region, and how Lorentz and Coriolis forces constrain the convective structures inside it.
+Here we derive and experimentally verify the physical foundation of such a theory.\\